Lisa Fairfax: Early life and education

 Fairfax was raised by a single parent in Compton, California.
 She attended Harvard University and Harvard Law School, where she met and became friends with Ketanji Brown Jackson.

 Career

 Fairfax began her teaching career at the University of Maryland School of Law, then joined the faculty of the George Washington University Law School in 2009, where she was Alexander Hamilton Professor of Business Law.
 Fairfax is affiliated with the Democratic Party.
 In October 2015, President Barack Obama nominated Fairfax to serve as a member of the U.S. Securities and Exchange Commission, though she was never confirmed.
 In 2020, Fairfax was elected a member of the American Law Institute.
 In 2021, Fairfax joined the University of Pennsylvania Law School and was named to a Presidential Professorship.
 After Ketanji Brown Jackson was nominated to serve on the Supreme Court in 2022, Fairfax made an introductory statement at Jackson's Senate confirmation hearing.

 Personal life

-Fairfax is married to Roger Fairfax, a lawyer and dean of the Washington College of Law at American University.
+Fairfax is married to Roger Fairfax, a lawyer and dean of the Howard University School of Law.
 She has three children.